COSMOS-CTC-Cambridge/GRTeclyn/docs/CPUs.md

   `COMP = llvm` (for LLVM `clang++`).
 * If you don't have an MPI implementation available, set `USE_MPI = FALSE`.

-See the separate page [[Compiling GRTeclyn for GPUs | Compiling GRTeclyn for GPUs]] for more details on the options required for using GPUs.
+See the separate page [Building and Running on GPUs](GPUs.md) for more details on the options required for using GPUs.

 For more detailed build configuration information, consult the [AMReX documentation](https://amrex-codes.github.io/amrex/docs_html/BuildingAMReX.html)